Labour vs boiler unit cost: where your money actually goes Why “cheap boilers” usually cost more

 Why cheap boiler installs fail long-term

-The pattern is always the same.
+The pattern is usually the same:

 Someone finds “New boiler installed from £1,999”.